repo9k/Linux-Monitoring/README.md

 - **Extracts and moves files to the correct directories.

 2. Start Monitoring Services (Option 2):
-- **Starts and enables Prometheus and Node Exporter services.
+- Starts and enables Prometheus and Node Exporter services.

 3. Install Grafana (Option 3):
-- **Installs Grafana and starts the Grafana server.
+- Installs Grafana and starts the Grafana server.

 4. Check Service Status (Option 4):
-- **Verifies that all services are running.
+- Verifies that all services are running.

----

 ## Screenshots